9929 Lake Shore Boulevard "Burbank"

 Sublots 16, 17, 18 and 19 in the L. Haldeman Allotment

-After Frederick Goff’s death in 1923, Frances toyed with the idea of breaking up her estate into smaller building lots.
+Frances Goff toyed with the idea of breaking up her estate into smaller building lots after her husband's death.
 She went so far as to commission landscape architect Donald Gray to prepare a master plan.
-Gray developed a plan showing ten single-family homes around a common area, appointed with outdoor terraces, flower gardens and clothes drying yards.
-The plan never came to fruition.
+Gray developed a plan showing ten single-family homes around a common area, appointed with outdoor terraces, flower gardens, and clothes drying yards.
+The project never came to fruition.

 Stanley and Jane Pryatel acquired the property on July 1, 1957.
 In 1968, Mr. Pryatel asked for a permit to convert the garage into a five-room house for his mother.